 - Management participating in daily/weekly calls hosted by local, regional, state and federal agencies.

-- Anyone entering the main gate will be screened via questionnaire and/or temperature check.
+- Any guest entering the main gate will be screened via questionnaire.

 - The Health Pavilion at Oak Hammock is under restricted access to only AL and SN residents and patients and essential staff.